This guide will walk you through the steps of troubleshooting a WoW addon.

 Be specific!
 The less time the addon’s author has to spend finding the bug, the faster they can start fixing it!

-- What is the exact text of the error message that accompanies the problem, if any?
-(Step 5)
+- What is the exact text of the related error message, if any?
+(Step 4)

 - Does the problem happen when all other addons are disabled?